sztupy/Gigabyte-P34W-v3-OSX86/README.md

 - `SSDT-9.aml`
 - `SSDT-10.aml`

-You should copy over SSDT-2 and SSDT-3 as well during decompilation, but then you'll won't need them again, as they are s CPU only.
+You should copy over SSDT-2 and SSDT-3 as well during decompilation, but then you'll won't need them again, as they are for the CPU only.
 SSDT-4x,5x and 6x are loaded dynamically, and can be discarded.

 Note: if you don't have SSDT-9 and SSDT-10, then you probably forgot to enable NVidia in the setup.
 Please enable it, restart the computer and try again.
 Patching DSDT/SSDT files will only work with the full set of files, which you only get when Dedicated graphics is enabled.